Maheen012/Movie-Mania/README.md

 # Movie Mania

 Movie Mania is a Java-based application for managing movies.
 It provides separate interfaces for **Admin** and **User** roles.
-Admins can add, delete, update, and view movies, while users can view movies and access additional features like favorites and watch history (placeholders).
+Admins can add, delete, update, and view movies, while users can view movies and access additional features like favorites and watch history.

 ---